Albertuuzz/temperature-and-humidity-sensor-Arduino/README.md

 -   Arduino Uno: Remember to connect the Arduino to the computer via USB and then, using the Arduino IDE, run the program to display the data on the LCD.

+Now, we will open the .ino file from the repository with the Arduino IDE on our PC (if you don't have it, you can download the latest version at https://www.arduino.cc/en/software).
+Once it's open, we will select Arduino Uno in the top left corner, as shown below.

 ![Captura65455](https://user-images.githubusercontent.com/43005371/224952638-907f4d3c-8f30-47e9-b1eb-3c430189a4cd.PNG)

+Next, we will need to install the dht11 library and open the Arduino program from the repository.

+To install the dht11 library, we will go to C:\Users\User\Documents\Arduino.
+In this directory, the "libraries" folder should appear, and that is where we will place the dht11 folder.
+If the "libraries" folder does not appear, we will go to the IDE, select Sketch, include library, and add any library, and the "libraries" folder will appear.
+We just need to add the dht11 folder inside the "libraries" folder (you can also try opening the folder from Sketch / open .Zip).

+After that, we will click on "upload and verify," and it will be ready!

+IMPORTANT

+This is a tutorial detailing some things to keep in mind and updated for the year 2023.
+The license for all files in the repository belongs to Alberto Valle.
+Below, I leave his repository, tutorial, and website in Spanish.
+I hope this tutorial has been able to help someone :) Regards!